learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 ## Beautiful Soup
 https://www.crummy.com/software/BeautifulSoup/bs4/doc/

 Beautiful Soup is a Python library designed for quick scraping projects.
-It allows you to select and navigate the tree like structure of HTML documents, searching for particular tags, attributes or ids.
+It allows you to select and navigate the tree-like structure of HTML documents, searching for particular tags, attributes or ids.
 It also allows you to then further traverse the HTML documents through relations like children or siblings.
 In other words, with beautiful soup, you could first select a specific div tag and then search through all of its nested tags.

 ```python